M66 motorway: History

 The motorway was planned to run down to Stockport where it would meet the M63 and the proposed A6(M) motorway.
 The first part of this built was the section from the M67 to the M63 (now junctions 24 to 27 of the M60) with construction beginning in 1986 and it opening to traffic in 1989.

 The final section of the motorway was to be between the M67 and the Middleton Link.
 Construction began on this in 1995.
 In 1998 it was decided to rename various sections of motorway (parts of the M62 and M66 and the whole of the M63) around Manchester to the M60 to form the "Manchester Outer Ring Road".
 All sections of the M66 south of the M62 were therefore redesignated as the M60.
 This final section subsequently opened in 2000.

 North of the M66, the road was built as the A56, an all purpose A road which connects with the M65 at junction 8.

 Legislation

-Each motorway in England requires that a Statutory Instrument be published, detailing the route of the road, before it can be built.
-The dates given on these Statutory Instruments relate to when the document was published, and not when the road was built.
-Provided below is an incomplete list of the Statutory Instruments relating to the route of the M66.
+Each motorway in England requires that a statutory instrument be published, detailing the route of the road, before it can be built.
+The dates given on these statutory instruments relate to when the document was published, and not when the road was built.
+Provided below is an incomplete list of statutory instruments relating to the route of the M66.